GMMS-Labs/zk-fabric-rs/wiki/psg.md

-# Module 1 : Polylithic Syntax Generation
+# Module I : Polylithic Syntax Generation

 > transform a full semantic statements from a prover into a polylithic syntax logical expression with boolean operations.
 > _Polylithic is created in comparision with "Monolotihic"_